oxidecomputer/netadm-sys/README.md

 ### Phase 1

-The first phase involves establishing the API and it's underlying implementation in `libnet`.
+The first phase involves establishing a public stable networking API and building out it's underlying implementation in `libnet`.
 In this phase `libnet` will be developed to support several applications simultaneously.
 This is to get away from the idea that the library exists to support a CLI administrative client.
 There are several high value targets to support under development at Oxide, some of which are shown in the diagram below.
 Of course, there will still be an admin CLI `netadm` but this is not the primary concern.

 ```
             L3: